 - To power up the device hold down the On/Off switch for on the top side of the keybord for at least one second.
-When powering up the device you have to distinguish between the following cases: - Initial start to set up the Power PG's software and a - Restart after cold start and authorization.
+You have to distinguish between the following cases: - Initial start to set up the Power PG P4's software and a - Restart after cold start and software activation.

-3.3.1 Cold Start of the SIMATIC Power PG
+3.3.1 Cold Start of the SIMATIC Power PG P4